microsoft/edge-diagnostics-adapter/native/NetworkListener/ReadMe.txt

-	to be a project dependency of some other project, you will either need to add code to export some symbols from the DLL so that an export library will be produced, or you can set the Ignore Input Library property to Yes on the General propert page of the Linker folder in the project's Property Pages dialog box.
+	to be a project dependency of some other project, you will either need to add code to export some symbols from the DLL so that an export library will be produced, or you can set the Ignore Input Library property to Yes on the General properties page of the Linker folder in the project's Property Pages dialog box.

 /////////////////////////////////////////////////////////////////////////////